 Aircraft & Aviation

-Aircraft, often called Aviation insurance, is insurance coverage geared specifically to the operation of aircraft and the risks involved in aviation.
-Aviation insurance policies are distinctly different from those for other areas of transportation and tend to incorporate aviation terminology, as well as terminology, limits and clauses specific to aviation insurance.
+Aircraft, often called Aviation, is insurance coverage geared specifically to the operation of aircraft and the risks involved in aviation.
+Aviation insurance policies are distinctly different from those for other areas of transportation and tend to incorporate aviation terminology, limits and clauses.

 Animal Services, Organizations & Facilities